William Lewis Reece: Tiffany Johnston

 On July 26, 1997, Tiffany Johnston's Dodge Neon was found abandoned at the Sunshine Car Wash in Bethany, Oklahoma.
 The owner of the Sunshine Car Wash told police that Reece frequently used the car wash.
 Johnston's body was later found on the side of a dirt road near the I-40.
-Johnston had been sexually assaulted, beaten and strangled.
-Reese was later charged with her murder in 2015 and sentenced to death for her murder in 2021.
+Johnston, 19, had been sexually assaulted, beaten and strangled.
+Reece was later charged with her murder in 2015 and sentenced to death for her murder in 2021.

 According to Reece's account, on July 26, 1997, he stopped at the Sunshine Car Wash in Bethany to clean his truck and accidentally sprayed Johnston.
 Without witnesses, he grabbed the teenager and dragged her inside the trailer, where he raped her at gunpoint.
 Reece struck her over the head with a horseshoe and attacked her.
 He admitted strangling her and putting her body in the woods by the side of a road, where it was discovered the following day.
-Reece stated that he knew Johnston's mother, Kathy Dobry, who lived in Anadarko, had once taken him to renew his driver's license after it expired while he was incarcerated and was an acquaintance of his mother and other members of his family.
+Reece stated that he knew Johnston's mother, Kathy Dobry, who lived in Anadarko.
+Dobry had once taken him to renew his driver's license after it expired while he was incarcerated and was an acquaintance of his mother and other members of his family.